 For years the subject of the American GI was not mentioned in my grandmother’s household.
 As my dad grew up, his curiosity was piqued by the need to know who his father really was.
 Unfortunately, Betty’s usual response was to sob and avoid the topic at all cost.
 The whole matter was left dormant for the best part of the next three decades.

 Strangely, a half-torn letter addressed to my grandmother, which we found years ago amongst her possessions, clearly proves that on at least one occasion Betty did try to contact her son’s father via the American Red Cross.
-The sender of the letter, whoever it may have been, writes of their continued efforts to track the GI down, but offer little else than prayers and words of comfort, and not many clues about his existence or whereabouts.
+The sender of the letter, whoever it may have been, writes of their continued efforts to track the GI down, but offer Betty little more than prayers and words of comfort, and not many clues about his existence or whereabouts.
 From that day on, the American soldier would become a figment of the past.

 There was more to come.
 At the start of the 1950’s Betty had begun a somewhat intermittent affair with a single, newly-arrived Lithuanian refugee.
 This heavy-accented man, called Domininkas Velicka (known to his friends as Domas), worked as a coach engineer in Gloucester, and appears to have become something of a father figure, at least momentarily, to Betty’s elder children during those brief months.
 By late 1952 a son was born, followed by a daughter three-and-a-half years later.
 Both of them were given the surname Smith, as had happened in the case of her elder children.